ricochhet/PortableBuildTools/README.md

 > ###### There is no stable version.

 ## Privacy
-`modmanager` is an open source project.
+`PortableBuildTools` is an open source project.
 Your commit credentials as author of a commit will be visible by anyone.
 Please make sure you understand this before submitting a PR.
 Feel free to use a "fake" username and email on your commits by using the following commands:
 ```bash
 git config --local user.name "USERNAME"